 Top 6 Pokemon Cards: Neo Discovery Expansion

 Neo Discovery continued what Neo Genesis began, adding new Johto Pokemon to the fray and revising the classic Kanto creatures.
-A particularly large amount of the alphabet-mimicking Unown became cards, you'll see one soon.
-So grab your PokeGear and Net Balls, this is the 6 best Neo Discovery Pokemon!
+The set also introduced several versions of the alphabet-mimicking Unown.
+So grab your PokeGear and Net Balls, this is the six best Neo Discovery Pokemon!

 Basic Pokemon can be played from your hand as you like.

 Stage 1 Pokemon are evolutions that must be played on a corresponding Basic Pokemon.

 Stage 2 Pokemon are further evolutions to be played on corresponding Stage 1 Pokemon.